bdecon/US-chartbook/README.md

 ## To Do

-See GitHub for list of open issues.
+See [list](https://github.com/bdecon/US-chartbook/issues) of open issues.

 ## Sections